 If you notice any of the following, you want to have your dog examined by a veterinarian.
-Be aware of urination frequency, painful urination or loss of the ability to hold urine.
+Be aware of urination frequency, painful urination, or loss of the ability to hold urine.

 Straining to urinate

-Urinary incontinence is a condition most often seen in older dogs but it can happen at any age.
+Incontinence is most common in older dogs, but it can happen at any age.
 It is most common in spayed females, though it can affect male dogs also.
 In male dogs, the cause is often: